Harsh280705/Surplus_Serve_NGO_App/README.md

 ## 🚨 Problem

-Large amounts of food are wasted at weddings, events, and restaurants, while many people still lack access to proper meals.
+Large amounts of food are wasted at weddings, events, parties and restaurants, while many people still lack access to proper meals.

 There is no efficient real-time system to connect food donors with NGOs for quick distribution.